ManilModi/MomentoAI-SDK/README.md

-# imagelens
+# Momento AI

-**imagelens** is a lightweight, async Python SDK for interacting with your ImageLens FastAPI service deployed on Cloud Run.
+**Momento AI** is a lightweight, async Python SDK for interacting with your Momento AI FastAPI service deployed on Cloud Run.
 It wraps common operations (upload/vectorize, face search, CLIP search, event images) into a user-friendly client.

 ## Features